openhab/openhab-docs/configuration/items.md

 ### State Transformations

-Another possibility in label texts is to use a transformation.
+Transformations can be thought of this way - whenever openHAB encounters a value you have specified, it substitutes a second value you have specified.
-They are used for example to translate a status into another language or convert technical value into human readable ones.
+A transformation could be used to translate a status which is reported in one language into another language, or it could be used to convert a technical value into a human readable one.
-To do this you have to create a .map file in your `transform` folder.
+To make use of this functionality, you have to create a .map file in your `$CONFIG/transform` folder.
 These files are typical key/value pair files.

 ```text